Chiral plasma instability and inverse cascade from nonequilibrium left-handed neutrinos in core-collapse supernovae: Introduction and summary

 On the other hand, this important feature of neutrinos is missed in the conventional radiation transport theory used in numerical simulations of core-collapse supernovae; see, e.g., Refs.~\cite{Kotake:2012nd, Burrows:2012ew, Foglizzo:2015dma, Janka:2016fox, Muller:2016izw, Radice:2017kmj}.
 Only recently, based on the idea of the relevance of the chirality of neutrinos in the hydrodynamic evolutions of supernovae \cite{Yamamoto:2015gzz}, the radiation transport theory incorporating this effect was constructed systematically from the underlying SM \cite{Yamamoto:2020zrs}.
 Using this chiral radiation transport theory, it was also found that a magnetic field induces nonequilibrium corrections on the neutrino energy-momentum tensor and neutrino number current \cite{Yamamoto:2021hjs}; see also Eqs.~(\ref{neutrino_current}) and (\ref{neutrino_momentum}) below.

-In this paper, we show that back reaction of these nonequilibrium left-handed neutrinos on the matter sector induces an electric current proportional to the magnetic field in core-collapse supernovae.
+In this paper, we show that backreaction of these nonequilibrium left-handed neutrinos on the matter sector induces an electric current proportional to the magnetic field in core-collapse supernovae.
 We derive this transport coefficient based on our previous works~\cite{Yamamoto:2020zrs, Yamamoto:2021hjs}.
-As this chiral electric current generates a strong magnetic field via the so-called chiral plasma instability (CPI) \cite{Joyce:1997uy, Akamatsu:2013pjd}, this provides a new mechanism for the strong and stable magnetic field of magnetars.
+As this chiral electric current generates a strong magnetic field via the so-called chiral plasma instability (CPI) \cite{Joyce:1997uy, Akamatsu:2013pjd}, this could provide a new mechanism for the strong and stable magnetic field of magnetars.
 We also numerically study the physical reason why the subsequent magnetohydrodynamic (MHD) evolutions including this current exhibit the inverse cascade of the magnetic field.

-Whether the new mechanism shown here operates at more quantitative level should be tested by numerical applications of the chiral radiation transport theory for neutrinos \cite{Yamamoto:2020zrs} in the future.
-This direction would also be important to study the impacts of the the chiral effects of neutrinos on the explosion dynamics.
+Although neutrinos fully out of equilibrium would provide potentially dominant contributions, backreaction from neutrinos near equilibrium could at least qualitatively and perhaps even quantitatively lead to non-negligible effects on the evolution of the matter sector as will be shown here.
+Whether our new mechanism operates at a more quantitative level should be tested by numerical applications of the chiral radiation transport theory for neutrinos \cite{Yamamoto:2020zrs} in the future.
+This direction would also be important to study the impacts of the chiral effects of neutrinos on the explosion dynamics.

 Throughout this paper, we use the natural units $\hbar = c = k_{\rm B} =1$.
 The electric charge $e$ is absorbed into the definition of electromagnetic fields.